manforowicz/manforowicz.github.io/src/posts/flock/flock.md

 ---
 title: Boids
 date: 2022-06-01
-modified: 2024-01-05
+modified: 2024-09-02
 tags: [rust, simulation]
 ---

-## Emergent Behavior
 [Boids](https://en.wikipedia.org/wiki/Boids) are an artificial life form invented by Craig Reynolds in 1986.
 Each boid follows a set of simple rules, which leads to interesting flock behavior.
 This is an example of [swarm intellegence](https://en.wikipedia.org/wiki/Swarm_intelligence), an expression coined by Gerardo Beni and Jing Wang in 1989.

 [Emergent behavior](https://en.wikipedia.org/wiki/Emergence) is the ability of simple rules to create unpredictable and complex systems.
-At first glance, life seems to create order out of disorder, which seems counterintuitive.
 We, humans, are built of individual particles following the laws of physics, and yet we have complex personalities, interactions, and emotions.
-We even create [computer simulations](.) to mimic the processes that make our existence possible.
+We even create [computer simulations](.) to mimic the emergent behavior that makes our existence possible.

 Press "START!" to run the simulation, and tweak the sliders to experiment with different behaviors.